MetOffice/CDDS/docs/tutorials/mass_data_retrieval.md

 # Mass data retrieval

 Data can be retrieved from MASS using our cdds_retrieve_data tool.
-This can be used locally, via SPICE or JASMIN.
+This can be used locally or via SPICE.

 It's benefits include: